Shewiiii/Ugoku-v2/README.md

 - Queue not showing when too many characters in the queue/loop section. (mostly the case with onsei) ("In data.embeds.0.fields.1.value: Must be 1024 or fewer in length.").
+- Audio indicator not accurate with the first song
+- Example sentences not always well chosen (jpdb)

 <h2>Audio benchmarks</h2>